 We have a good partnership and communication with our local law enforcement agencies therefore, if any gang activity involving school age students occurs, they will alert Carroll County Public Schools.
-As of this time, any data collected would go thru the normal referral process for school infractions.
+Information collected typically goes through the normal referral process for school infractions; however, the new Safe Schools Maryland anonymous tip line can also be used to report gang activity.

-- 8. Do you feel the gang related issues and similar destructive or illegal behavior has increased, decreased, or remained the same as the previous school year?
-Gang related activity has remained the same as previous years. - 9.
-Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
-Some administrators are experiencing more incidents with drug possession and coming to school under the influence with 9th graders than in previous years.
+8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?
+Gang related activity has remained the same as previous years.

+9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.